bluxon92-bit/writing-desk-site/_posts/2026-09-17-cost-to-self-publish.md

 **Spend on editing and the cover.** These are the two things readers judge before they've read a single sentence of your actual prose, the cover decides whether they click, and editing decides whether they finish and leave a review.

 **Save on formatting.** This is the line item most easily reduced to zero without any quality loss, if your writing tool exports cleanly to a professional standard, there's no reason to pay for a separate formatting pass.
+The easiest way to save on formatting is to use a tool like [Writing Desk's formatter](https://www.writingdeskapp.com/features/book-formatting-tool/).

 **Save on ISBNs if you're KDP-only.** The free KDP ISBN is fine unless you specifically need to publish under your own imprint or distribute beyond Amazon.